The Complete 2026 Guide to Buying Group Health Insurance in Arizona

 • With group health insurance, the risk is spread over the entire group, using information such as age, gender and prescription history of the employees.
 The goal of an insurance company is economy to scale, meaning the more the company can spread risk among a larger group of people, the better the rates will be.

-2. The 4 Ways to Buy Group Health Insurance in AZ
+2. How to Enroll in Group Health Insurance in Arizona (Step-by-Step)

 There are four ways to buy group health insurance in Arizona.
 They are through:

-Note: The first two options on the above list are ideal for 95% of companies that want to buy group health insurance, according to commercial health insurance broker Ryan Calloway.
+Note: The first two options on the above list are ideal for 95% of companies (with fewer than 250 full time employees) that want to buy group health insurance, according to commercial health insurance broker Ryan Calloway.
 Let’s expand on the basics of each option.

 In the fully insured market, insurance carriers don’t price the policy based on the health/pre-existing conditions of your employees.
 Instead, rates are based on two things: age and county.